ahbpo/ahbpo/README.md

 - 👋 Hi, I’m @Nodonunderscore
-- 👀 I’m interested in: Python libraries and generally Python
+- 👀 I’m interested in: Python libraries, generally Python, the C trio, Java(script) and Go
-- 🌱 I’m currently learning: More of Python
+- 🌱 I’m currently learning: C++
 - 💞️ I’m looking to collaborate on: Nothing
 - 📫 How to reach me: You don't